abbgrade/PsMermaidTools/docs/Add-MermaidFlowchartSubgraph.md

 ## PARAMETERS

 ### -Diagram
-The diagram, that the class is added to.
+The diagram or parent subgraph, that the subgraph is added to.

 ```yaml
 Type: Object